Contact us | Press Office | International | Academy | Donate

-Our Institute in the Park is a dedicated research, innovation and education centre located next door to our main building.
+The Institute in the Park, also know as the Speakman Building, is our dedicated research, innovation and education centre located next door to our main building.

 Research and education teams from our four University partners (University of Liverpool, Edge Hill University, Liverpool John Moores University and University of Central Lancashire) are based within the building.
 We are working with them to share, learn and improve the care and understanding of children and their health needs.